edukranti/application/README.md

-# application
+# EduKranti App
-This repository contains code for all types of application platforms
+This repository contains code for all types of application platforms.
+To view Web App, visit http://www.edukranti.org